What does "KapKa" mean?

 What’s your tuition?

 Our 2018-19 tuition is $13,500 plus a one-time registration fee of $250 for all grades, K-5.
 Please note that Kindergarten, like our other grades, is full day.
 Tuition can be paid three ways: 1) one total payment of $13,500 2) two payments of $6,750 or 3) a monthly payment of $1,350.
-Like most private schools, tuition is expected to increase on par with inflation or slightly higher.
+Like most private schools, tuition is expected to increase annually on par with inflation or slightly above.
 To apply please refer to the admissions page where you will find further information and application instructions.

 Do you have before and after care?